The sight of an index card used to make me wince.

 Those white rectangles conjured up horrible high school memories of doing term papers on topics I didn't give a damn about at age 17 -- and still don't.

 But you couldn't just bypass the index cards ....
 Nooooooo.
 You had to turn them in with your paper to PROVE you'd done the research and not just copied some stuff from an encyclopedia.
-So, essentially what should have taken just one night of cramming, took two.
-One night to fake the damn index cards and then a second night to write the paper -- which severely cut into my MTV time.
+So, essentially what should have taken just

 Now, I have a different relationship with index cards.